Sunzheini/ohmi_audit_frontend/README.md

 continue with: https://www.youtube.com/watch?v=SqcY0GlETPk&t=1741s&ab_channel=ProgrammingwithMosh
-do the same elements like in the backend (continue with ContentContainer) take stuff from vm_server_react
+take stuff from vm_server_react / get the info from the backend incl forms Finish ContentContainer finalize to look the same as in the backend (continue with ContentContainer)